MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="pop_front"></a> `pop_front`

-Deletes the element at the beginning of the deque.
+Deletes the element at the beginning of the `deque`.

 ```cpp
 void pop_front();